DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Diameter-four Trees

 For $i > 0$,

 \end{proof}

 \begin{remark} While we previously addressed the case of trees with diameter less than four, we note that this case is encapsulated by Theorem \ref{thm:diam4res}.
-Diameter three trees are those for which, up to reindexing, $a_{i,j} = 0$ for all $i>1$ and $a_{1,1} \neq 0$ (see Equation \ref{Iform}).
+Diameter-three trees are those for which, up to reindexing, $y_{i,j}$ for all $i>1$ and $y_{1,1} \neq 0$ (see Equation \ref{Iform}).

-For a diameter two tree, we have $a_{i,j} = 0$ for all $i$ and $j$.
+For a diameter two tree, we have $y_{i,j} = 0$ for all $i$ and $j$.
 This results in $\GG = Q$ and $\GG' = 0$, and thus $\Cone{\Psi} = \FF$.
 This also holds for a diameter one tree, though this case is rather unexciting since the edge ideal is simply $(x_1z)$. \end{remark}

 We now turn our attention to the dg structure of $\Cone{\Psi}$.
 Since $\FF$ and $\GG$ are each Taylor resolutions, they are both dg algebras.
 To capitalize on their dg structures, we first define the following family of linear maps.